tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 15. Instructor Do: Gradient Boosted Tree (10 min)

-The instructor will provide a demonstration on how to use **boosting** in **sklearn** to improve the performance of a decision tree.
+The instructor will provide a demonstration on how to use boosting in sklearn to improve the performance of a decision tree.

 **File:** [gradient_boosted_tree.ipynb](Activities/07-Ins_Gradient_Boosted_Tree/Solved/gradient_boosted_tree.ipynb)

 Open the unsolved file, and live code the following.
-Make sure to touch upon the below discussion points while coding.
+Make sure to touch upon the discussion points below while coding.

-* It is important to remember that **boosting** involves a set of meta-algorithms that are used to improve the performance of **weak learners**.
+* It is important to remember that boosting involves a set of meta-algorithms that are used to improve the performance of weak learners.

 * There are a number of algorithms/libraries available.
-This activity and the next will focus on how to use the **sklearn** `GradientBoostingClassifier` algorithm.
+This activity, and the next, will focus on how to use the sklearn `GradientBoostingClassifier` algorithm.

 * The `GradientBoostingClassifier` is a part of the `sklearn.ensemble` package.
-Like any other **sklearn** library, it has to be imported into the Python environment.
+Like any other sklearn library, it has to be imported into the Python environment.

     ```python
     import pandas as pd